<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Software Requirements

-.NET 10 SDK, Visual Studio 2026 or VS Code with the C# Dev Kit, a GitHub account with Copilot access, Claude Code CLI with an Anthropic API key or subscription, Codex, Cursor, Windsurf, and the Gemini CLI (trials and free tiers acceptable), Git, and the GitHub CLI (gh).
+.NET 10 SDK, Visual Studio 2026 or VS Code with the C# Dev Kit, access to your organization's chosen AI coding tools (such as GitHub Copilot, Claude Code, Codex, Cursor, Windsurf, or Gemini CLI; trials and free tiers are acceptable), Git, and the GitHub CLI.

 Training Topics